-There was a lot of pressure to find ‘the one’ restaurant for our Saturday night dinner.
-Amsterdam has many fantastic restaurants, but so does London.
-It was important to choose something Dutch.
+With an endless array of choices, there was a lot of pressure to find ‘the one’ restaurant for our Saturday night dinner.
+We also wanted to choose something Dutch.
 Something unique to Amsterdam.
 I did some research and discovered Guts & Glory while reading Hand Luggage Only’s Lazy Guide to a Weekend in Amsterdam.
 I also found it on the recommended restaurants list by my favourite Dutch Blogger Your Little Black Book.
-The restaurant is owned by two young Dutch chefs, Guillaurme de Beer and Freek de Noortwijk, which now have 3 restaurants in the city: Breda and the soon to open Maris Piper.
+The restaurant is owned by two young Dutch chefs, Guillaume de Beer and Freek de Noortwijk, which now have 3 restaurants in the city, Breda and Maris Piper.

 It’s exactly the type of restaurant I love: a surprise tasting menu where all you choose is the number of courses.
 The theme changes every 3 months under a new ‘chapter’.
 We were in luck, as the current chapter is called ‘Best of, a selection of the best dishes from the previous 12 chapters’.
 We went for 6 courses and an additional “add some glory” dish of smoked eel, a Dutch delicacy.
 They offer a wine pairing by the glass, however, we got a little carried away and ended up consuming 7 (small!) glasses each.
 Two sparkling whites to start, followed by a crisp white, a shot of sake, a Syrah, a Burgundy, and dessert wine – over 3 hours in case you’re wondering.